Blackboard Collaborate is a live web conferencing tool that Shoreline may use for

 How To Get Started

 - Blackboard Collaborate works best if you have a headset with a microphone.
 Headsets

 are available in the Library Media/Circulation area and can be checked out by students

-for 2 hours at a time.
-Headsets are available for purchase in the SCC Bookstore for
+for two hours at a time.
+Headsets are available for purchase in the SCC Bookstore

 - Get your headset working with the computer you will use when launching Blackboard

 Collaborate.
-To test your headset, go to Blackboard Collaborate Support and follow the first two steps.
-In step two, you may have to wait a few minutes for
+To test your headset, go to Blackboard Collaborate Support and then go to Blackboard Collaborate Web Conferencing

 - You might have to adjust your computer settings to work with your headset.